Increased jobs for ICT professionals from top computing universities in Malaysia

 By filling up the form you accept our Privacy Policy & allow us to share with our partner universities related to your interests.
 EduSpiral Consultant Services abides by the Personal Data Protection Act (PDPA) & do NOT sell your Personal Data.

-EduSpiral Consultant Services is an officially appointed representative for over 20 private colleges & universities in Malaysia.
+EduSpiral Consultant Services has more than 20 years experience in the private education industry and is an officially appointed representative for over 20 private colleges & universities in Malaysia.